suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Each condition MUST report a result code on completion.
 If a condition reports failure, then the current sequence of commands MUST terminate.
 A subsequent command or command sequence MAY continue executing if suit-parameter-soft-failure ({{suit-parameter-soft-failure}}) is set.
 If a condition requires additional information, this MUST be specified in one or more parameters before the condition is executed.
 If a Recipient attempts to process a condition that expects additional information and that information has not been set, it MUST report a failure.
 If a Recipient encounters an unknown condition, it MUST report a failure.

-Condition labels in the positive number range are reserved for IANA registration while those in the negative range are custom conditions reserved for proprietary definition by the author of a manifest processor.
+Condition labels greater than or equal to -256 are reserved for IANA registration while those lesser than -256 are custom conditions reserved for proprietary definition by the author of a manifest processor.
 See {{iana}} for more details.

 #### suit-condition-vendor-identifier, suit-condition-class-identifier, and suit-condition-device-identifier {#identifier-conditions}